NSTechBytes/WeatherX/README.md

 ## Installation

+### Option 1: RMSKIN Package (Recommended)
+1. Download the latest `WeatherX_v*.rmskin` file from [Releases](https://github.com/NSTechBytes/WeatherX/releases)
+2. Double-click the `.rmskin` file to automatically install in Rainmeter
+3. Load the WeatherX skin from Rainmeter's skin browser
+4. Configure your coordinates in the skin variables

+### Option 2: Manual Installation
+1. Download the plugin ZIP file from [Releases](https://github.com/NSTechBytes/WeatherX/releases)
-1. Copy the `WeatherX.dll` file to your Rainmeter plugins folder
+2. Extract the appropriate DLL file (`x64` or `x32`) to your Rainmeter plugins folder
-2. Place the `.ini` skin files in your Rainmeter skins directory
+3. Place the skin files in your Rainmeter skins directory
-3. Configure your coordinates in the skin variables
+4. Configure your coordinates and refresh Rainmeter
-4. Refresh Rainmeter

 ## Configuration